Banks row hampers EU bid to halt credit freeze

 The remarks from Vegas echo recent comments from Giovanni Ferri, an academic who sits on the EBA's expert advisory group, who argued that Italian banks should not be forced to make provisions for a collapse in value of the country's bonds.

-"Including the exposure to bonds of their own country to assess banks' recapitalisation requirements makes no sense, since a bank is in any case affected by the default of its own country," he said, adding that recapitalisation would do little to protect banks in such circumstances.
+"Including the exposure to bonds of their own country to assess banks' recapitalization requirements makes no sense, since a bank is in any case affected by the default of its own country," he said, adding that recapitalization would do little to protect banks in such circumstances.

 The ministers rejected proposals to combine state guarantees across the EU into a single scheme for banks, an idea academics and financial experts had said was necessary.